Coursework

 Careers

-As a spatial engineer, you could work in a range of fields such as transport, infrastructure and surveying.
+As a digital infrastructure engineer, you could work in a range of industries such as digital construction, facility management, the transport, energy or any other infrastructure sector, the environment, government, digital land, and surveying.

 Transferable skillset